 Why should I get creative with my internal comms?

-You could be asking yourself – do internal comms really need to be creative?
+You could be asking yourself – do internal comms really need to be creative to make an impact?
 Surely what matters is the message being communicated – not how it’s told?

 Of course, the message absolutely matters.
 Without one there’d be nothing to communicate in the first place.
 And a bland, uninspiring message simply won’t cut the mustard with employees.

-But that doesn’t mean you can’t be creative with how you get it across.
+But that doesn’t mean you can’t be creative with how you communicate it.

 And in case you’re still in doubt – AXA’s interactive, people-centric event went down a storm with their employees.
 91% cited it as a valuable use of their time, and the organisation saw a 13-point increase in response to the statement ‘I believe management will act upon feedback’.

-Creative internal comms ideas bound to re-energise employees
+Creative internal comms ideas that are bound to re-energise employees

 With this in mind, we’ve hand-picked 7 uniquely creative internal comms ideas that will really boost your employee engagement, and the interaction with the messages you’re trying to get across.